Extensions in Jacobian algebras via punctured skein relations: Triangles in the cluster category of type

 The cluster category of type $D_n$ was defined as $ \mathcal{C} =\Dd^b ( \modu k Q) / \tau^{-1} [1]$ where $Q$ is an oriented quiver of type $D_n$ in \cite{BMRRT}.
 The cluster category is a particular case of a cluster category from a quiver with potential \cite{DWZ}, studied by several authors and introduced in \cite{Am}.
 The hereditary algebra $H$ in the previous section is a particular case of cluster-tilted algebra as in \cite{bmr}, and it is also a Jacobian algebra arising from a surface triangulation \cite{L}.

 In \cite[Lemma 3.2]{P} it is proved that every extension in $\mmod H$ can be lifted to a triangle in $\Cc$.
-Applying the Auslander--Reiten translation to all the triangles induced by the non-split extensions (always considered up to isomorphism) in Section \ref{hereditary}, we will obtain all the possible middle terms for triangles with indecomposable extremes in $\Cc$.
+Applying the Auslander--Reiten translation, denoted by $\tau$, to all the triangles induced by the non-split extensions (always considered up to isomorphism) in Section \ref{hereditary}, we will obtain all the possible middle terms for triangles with indecomposable extremes in $\Cc$.

 \begin{lemma} Let $\Cc$ be a cluster category of Dynkin type.
-Every non-split triangle with indecomposable extremes is obtained lifting a non-split extension of the form $0\to P_i \to Y \to M \to 0$ on $\mmod H$. \end{lemma} \begin{proof} Let $\epsilon$ be a non-split triangle

-where $A$ and $C$ are indecomposable objects in $\Cc$.
+Every non-split triangle with indecomposable extremes is obtained lifting a non-split extension of the form $0\to P_i \to Y \to M \to 0$ on $\mmod H$ for a certain hereditary cluster-tilted algebra $H$. \end{lemma} \begin{proof} Let $\epsilon \colon A \to B \to C \to A[1]$ be a non split triangle, where $A$ and $C$ are indecomposable objects in $\Cc$.
 The category is standard so all morphisms are determined by the Auslander--Reiten quiver and the mesh relations.
 There is a cluster tilting object $T$ defined as a slice containing $A$ and with the shape of the opposite quiver $Q^{op}$ that gives an equivalence of categories \cite[Theorem 2.2]{bmr}: where $H = KQ$.
 Then $\Hom_{\Cc}(T, \epsilon)$ is the required non-split extension. \end{proof}

-The category $\Cc$ was realized geometrically in \cite[Theorem 4.3]{S}.
+The cluster category $\Cc$ of type $D$ was realized geometrically in \cite[Theorem 4.3]{S}.
 The author establishes a bijection between indecomposable objects in $\Cc$ and tagged arcs (the tag being notched or plain) on the punctured disk with $n$ marked points on the boundary, and the irreducible morphisms are expressed as geometric moves and change of tags.
-The crossing number $e(\alpha,\beta)$ (see Definition \ref{def:crossing}) between two tagged arcs $\alpha$ and $\beta$ is 0,1 or 2 \cite[Section 3.2]{S}.
+See Figure \ref{categoria}.
+In this category, the crossing number (see Definition \ref{def:crossing}) between two tagged arcs $\alpha$ and $\beta$ is 0,1 or 2 \cite[Section 3.2]{S}.
 The crossing number equals the dimension of $\Ext_{\Cc} (X_\alpha ,X_\beta )$ as a $K$-vector space.